 Close to the Lava Tunnels is the tortoise reserve located.
-It’s the best place on the entire islands to spot these giant tortoises in the natural habitat without any fence.
+It’s the best place on the entire islands to spot these giant tortoises in their natural habitat without any fence.
 And tortoises are everywhere in beautiful nature.
 A track leads to the wild reserve.
 Have a closer look at the treetops short-eared owls that occur here.
 The staff is super kind and helpful.
 There is a café offering beverages, and clean restrooms are available.
 How to get to El Chato and the Lava Tunnels; organize a taxi.
 You may need an hour for the reserve and roughly 20 minutes for the tunnel.
 Walkthrough the entire lava tube.
 Usually, the taxi driver picks you up at the end.
 Small entrance fee

 Lava Tunnels (Google Maps)

 Most people combine the El Chato Reserve and the lava tubes.
 A staircase leads into the tunnel and also on the other side out.
 It’s pretty hot, humid, and muddy inside the tunnels.
 Bring a bottle of water.
-The tunnel is illuminated, however, in case bring a torch.
+The tunnel is illuminated, however, in case, bring a torch.
 In the end, you need to crawl, but you don’t get too dirty; a wooden board on the ground makes it easy.
 Free entry

-The Highland, Cerro Crocker (Google Maps) and, Los Gemelos (Google Maps) of Santa Cruz
+The Highland, Cerro Crocker (Google Maps) and Los Gemelos (Google Maps) of Santa Cruz

 The name says it all; you get to a higher elevation.
 It’s an impressive contrast to the rest of the Galapagos.
-Experience the lush vegetation, spot many birds species, and hike to the highest point of Santa Cruz to Cerro Crocker on 864 m elevation.
+Experience the lush vegetation, spot many bird species, and hike to the highest point of Santa Cruz to Cerro Crocker at 864 m elevation.
 The highlands are often covered in clouds or fog.
 The lush vegetation looks like being in a rainforest.
 Trees are covered with lichens and mosses.
 Orchids and ferns can be seen on the muddy trail to Los Gemelos.
 The endemic scalesia tree exists here as well.
-These trees can grow between 1 up to 15 meters, depending on the species.
+These trees can grow between 1 to 15 meters, depending on the species.
 They occur in humid areas of the Galapagos.
 Los Gemelos are two large collapsed craters on each side of the road.
 Cerro Crocker is almost a day hike.
-It takes about 8 km to the summit; roughly 2.5 hours.
+It takes about 8 km to the summit, roughly 2.5 hours.
 The trail starts in the little village of Bellavista.
 Free entry, but a taxi or guide is needed.